mnov88/gdpred/content/Articles/Article 87.md

 ---
 title: "Article 87"
  subtitle: "Processing of the national identification number"
 tags:
   - article
+type: "article"
 ---
 ## Processing of the national identification number